Paul was a student at the University of Wisconsin in the '60s and also served in the Navy during America's involvement

 University of Wisconsin Campus

 It has been numerous years since I was an undergraduate student living on the University of Wisconsin-Madison campus.
 From 1962 until my graduation in 1966 I lived in both dormitories and a fraternity.
 These were exciting years for me, and I will always remember student life.
 Besides attending classes 15-17 hours a week, a lot of time was spent studying in libraries, dorms, and fraternity rooms.
 When my friends and I weren't studying, there were so many social events such as dorm and fraternity parties, picnics on Picnic Point, and beer suppers with sororities.
 Another major social event outside of classes and studying was hanging out with your dorm roommates, friends, fraternity brothers, and sorority sisters at one of the many off-campus bars.

 Top Ten Off-Campus Bars

 As I recollect my student life at the University of Wisconsin during the 60s, these would have to be my top ten bars off-campus:

 1. The Badger Tavern: The Badger Tavern, or B.T. as we fondly called it, was located on University Avenue across the street from Agriculture Hall.
 I'm ranking it as number one because it was the favorite hangout for me and my dorm friends during most of my campus life.
-Since I lived in the Lakeshore Residence Halls next to Lake Mendota, The B.T. was a lot closer to my dorm than the bars which were on State Street.
+Since I lived in the Lakeshore Residence Halls next to Lake Mendota, The B.T. was a lot closer to my dorm than the bars on State Street.
 It was a hit for us because it was small and cozy and had two great bartenders, Joe and Tony.
 We went there usually on Friday and Saturday evenings to drink pitchers of tap beer, shoot pool, and play the pinball machines.
 Palooka was my favorite.